Debbie Gibson: 1986–1989

-After years of writing and producing her own material, a demonstration tape of Gibson's submitted to a radio personality was eventually shared with an executive at Atlantic Records.
-Based solely on Gibson's original song, "Only in My Dreams", she was signed to a development deal and began a promotional tour of club venues throughout the United States.
+After Gibson had written and produced her own material for years, a demonstration tape of hers submitted to a radio personality was eventually shared with an executive at Atlantic Records.
+Solely on the basis of Gibson's original song "Only in My Dreams", she was signed to a development deal and began a promotional tour of club venues throughout the United States.

-Gibson spent much of 1986 and the beginning of 1987 building her songwriting catalog, while continuing to play club dates.
-During her promotional tour, Gibson continued attending classes at Calhoun High School in Merrick, New York, where she later graduated as an honor student.
+For much of 1986 and the beginning of 1987 Gibson built a songwriting catalog, while continuing to play club dates.
+During her promotional tour, she continued attending classes at Calhoun High School and later graduated as an honor student.
 Diane Gibson, Debbie's mother and manager, accompanied her daughter on many of these track dates.
-"We played dance clubs, straight clubs, and gay clubs," Diane has said.
+Diane said, "We played dance clubs, straight clubs, and gay clubs."

 The single "Only in My Dreams" was released in December 1986 and landed in the Billboard Hot 100 chart beginning in May 1987, peaking at number four that September.
-Atlantic Records and Gibson worked to complete her first album as a result of the good showing by the single.

-Following the success of "Only In My Dreams", "Shake Your Love" was released as the follow-up single and reached the Billboard top five.
+Atlantic Records and Debbie Gibson worked to complete her first album as a result of the good showing by the single.
+After the success of "Only in My Dreams", "Shake Your Love" was released as the follow-up single and reached the Billboard top five.
 The "Shake Your Love" video was choreographed by Paula Abdul and was the first time MTV had visited Gibson on a video shoot.